Commutamatic IV

 How is Microfurthur a hybrid three (four? five?) ways?

-The diesel engine can run on petrodiesel or biodiesel and on SVO (straight vegetable oil) or on UVO (used vegetable oil… sometimes called WVO, or waste vegetable oil, but it’s not waste, is it?
-It’s fuel!)
+The diesel engine can run on petrodiesel or biodiesel and on SVO (straight vegetable oil) or on UVO (used vegetable oil).
+The whole diesel APU (Auxiliary Power Unit) is on a trailer which can be towed along as a range-extender… or left at home or a work site.

-This Auxilary Power Unit rides on the back deck of the vehicle.
-It employs a Honda 5-hp internal combustion engine (I.C.E.) that I converted, with some students back in about 2000, using a kit, to run on propane.
-It delivers straight DC at ~53v to charge the battery pack directly, or, at times of peak demand, to support the current delivery by the battery pack.
+This APU rides on the vehicle.
+It employs a Honda 5-hp internal combustion engine (I.C.E.) that I converted using a kit with some students back in about 2000 to run on propane.
+It delivers DC to charge the battery pack directly.

-This Auxilary Power Unit rides on the back deck of the vehicle, too.
-It is a 10-year-old, plain-as-anything off-the-shelf generator.
-Briggs and Stratton 8-hp gas I.C.E. running a generator head by direct drive.
-This delivers 110v AC for the same charing system you would use to plug the electic vehicle into a household wall socket.
+This APU rides on the vehicle.
+It has a plain-as-anything off-the-shelf generator featuring a Briggs&Stratton 8-hp gas I.C.E. running a generator head by direct drive.
+This delivers 110v AC for the same charging system you would use to plug the electric vehicle into a household wall socket.

 Is this Lambro three-wheeler now lost to history?

-Do you wish you had a cool, stock little microcar that had a nice paint job and ran on gasoline and didn’t look like a rolling science project that was left in a field then adopted by hippies with a plywood problem?
+Do you wish you had a mass-produced stock microcar that had a nice paint job and didn’t look like a rolling science project that was left in a field then adopted by hippies with a plywood problem?

-Are biofuels the magic bullet that will save us all?
+Are biofuels the magic bullets that will save us all?

 Microfurthur makes occasional appearances at The Discovery Museums in Acton.
 Have you been there lately?
-Great place for you and your kids! www.discoverymuseums.org.
+It’s a great place for you and your kids! www.discoverymuseums.org.

 Back to the microfurthur home page.